ory/docs/docs/hydra/faq.md

 ## Insufficient Entropy

 > Hey there , I am getting this error when I try request an access token "The
-> request used a security parameter (e.g., anti-replay, anti-csrf) with
+> request used a security parameter (such as, anti-replay, anti-csrf) with
 > insufficient entropy (minimum of 8 characters)"
 > Kareem Diaa @kimooz Jun 07 16:41 Hey there , I am getting this error when I
-> try request an access token "The request used a security parameter (e.g.,
+> try request an access token "The request used a security parameter (such as,
 > anti-replay, anti-csrf) with insufficient entropy (minimum of 8 characters)"
 > Aeneas @arekkas Jun 07 16:41 @kimooz make sure state and nonce are set in your
 > auth code url